IDLV - Invesco S&P International Developed Low Volatility ETF

 What is IDLV?

 IDLV is the ticker symbol for Invesco S&P International Developed Low Volatility ETF, an listed exchange-traded fund.
-The Invesco S&P International Developed Low Volatility ETF (Fund) is based on the S&P BMI International Developed Low Volatility Index (Index).
-The Fund generally will invest at least 90% of its total assets in the securities of companies that comprise the Index.
+The Invesco S&P International Developed Low Volatility ETF aims to mirror the performance of the S&P BMI International Developed Low Volatility Index.
+This ETF typically commits at least 90% of its total assets to the securities found within its benchmark index.
 Listed on AMEX.
 IDLV is the ETF ticker shown on this page; ETF traders use the fund for diversified exposure to its underlying basket, for sector and factor rotation, and for hedging or replication strategies via the listed options chain.

 What does the IDLV options snapshot look like today?